-“It’s important to differentiate “crowdsourcing” from “spec work.”
-Some websites sell design contest listings, defining that as crowdsourcing, but they essentially make their profit off people who work for free.
-Crowdsourcing… can work well when used for simple tasks, in a similar way to how focus groups might be useful… and although there are always exceptions, crowdsourcing the outcome tends to generate poor quality.”
+“It’s important to differentiate ‘crowdsourcing’ from spec work.
+Some websites sell design contest listings, defining that as crowdsourcing, but they essentially make their profit off of people who work for free.
+Crowdsourcing can work well when used for simple tasks, in a similar way to how focus groups might be useful and although there are always exceptions, crowdsourcing the outcome tends to generate poor quality.”

 So, what should I pay?

-And most logo designers will charge a fixed fee based on a set process which includes a number of design stages from researching, sketching, mood boards and taglines.
-The final delivery may range from the supply of a logo and single page guideline file – through to a full set of brand logo identity guidelines that can include; brand strategy, tone of voice, typography, photography, icons and illustration style – as well as business cards, letterheads to advertising and slide deck templates.
+Most logo designers will charge a fixed fee based on a set process which includes a number of design stages from researching, sketching, mood boards and taglines.
+The final delivery may range from the supply of a logo and single page logo style or guideline document – through to a full set of brand logo identity guidelines that can include; roadmapping and strategy (an in-depth one-to-one strategy session that defines a project and cost), tone of voice/messaging, typography or font-use (check out my own custom font – Ascent, great for logo design), photography, icons and illustration style – as well as brand materials such as business cards, letterheads to advertising designs and slide deck templates.

-You also want your logo identity to stand the test of time – at least five years for startups, refining and adjusting their logo identity as they expand.
-Good examples of well-known startups that updated their logo identity are Facebook, Pinterest and AirBnB.
+You also want your logo identity to stand the test of time – at least five years or more depending on your market and audience needs.
+Then refining and adjusting the brand and logo identity as you grow and expand over time.
+Good examples of well-known start-ups (now mega-corporations!) that have ‘refreshed’ or updated their logo identities and branding incrementally over the years are; Facebook, Pinterest and AirBnB.

-Investing in a strong logo identity for the longer term and not just for the sake of a new design trend will create stability and trust, providing a clear and consistent message to not just your customers and clients – but your employees too.
+But remember, investing in a strong brand and logo identity for the longer term and not just for the sake of a new design trend will create stability and trust, providing a clear and consistent message to not just your customers and clients – but also to your valued team too.

-Why a cheap logo designer could be a negative investment.
+Why a cheap logo design could be a negative investment to your business brand.

 Logo designers charge depending on the time they spend on your logo design project.
 So, cheap UK logo designers might not take the required time for the research, development and fine tuning of your design.
 Moreover, they might not spend further time for revisions until you are satisfied.
 Ultimately, you could end up with a sub-standard logo that may have copyright issues, used royalty-free clipart imagery and with a common ‘free’ font that may only last six to twelve months before you have to invest more in rebranding again.